sqfyyy/rsschool-cv/cv.md

 * **[GitHub](https://github.com/sqfyyy)**

 ### **About me:**
 Currently studying computer science and everything related.
-Interested in front-/ back-end development, design and animations, business-processes and how it all connected
+Interested in front-/ back-end development, design and animations, business-processes and how it all connected.

 ### **Skills:**
 * Basics: HTML, CSS, JS